milesroberts-123/milesroberts-123.github.io/docs/website-readme.md

 # Editing the website

 ```
+# build website from markdown files in docs/
 mkdocs build

+# copy output of mkdocs to top level of repo, necessary for github pages to work
 cp -r site/* .; rm -r site/

+# stage changes, add commit message, push to github pages repo
 git add --all

 git commit -m "Any note I want"